-These communities also have lower levels of tree canopy, unreliable transportation that can impact the ability to get to cooling centers, and higher energy bills as a factors being exacerbated in crisis has become clear in the disproportionate impact of the COVID-19 virus on African Americans.
+These communities also have lower levels of tree canopy, unreliable transportation that can impact the ability to get to cooling centers, and higher energy bills as a percentage of income that can result in

+The feedback loop of socioeconomic and environmental factors being exacerbated in crisis has become clear in the disproportionate impact of the COVID-19 virus on African Americans.
 The early data suggest that the covid-19 pandemic is hitting black communities particularly hard.
 As of Monday, African Americans made up 27 percent of the population in Milwaukee County, Wis., but 70 percent of its covid-19 deaths.
 In Chicago: 30 percent of the population but 69 percent of deaths.
 And in Louisiana, the disparity is 32 percent and 70 percent.
 A similar divide can be seen in Michigan, where African Americans make up 14 percent of the population and, as of last Friday, accounted for 40 percent of covid-19 deaths.